curblr/curblr-spec/Rule.md

 ```

 ### Time-limited handicap space
-Defines a `restriction` that allows parking for handicap users with a 3 hour time limit.
+Defines a `regulation` that allows parking for handicap users with a 3 hour time limit.
 ```json
 {
   "rule": {